 LocationSt.
 Louis, Missouri, United States

-From the architect.
+Text description provided by the architects.
 The Early Childhood & Parenting Education Center at Harris Stow State University is an architectural anomaly in this area of St. Louis, Missouri.
 The building, by LuchiniAD, stands out among the brick buildings with its bright white roof and sloping shape.
 LuchiniAD designed the graceful, contemporary building in response to another condition all too present in St. Louis and other midwestern cities, the vacant lots.
 More on the building after the break.

 LuchiniAD sees these empty lots as “erasures” that have as much of a presence within the city as the standing buildings.
 The Early Childhood & Parenting Education Center at Harris Stowe State University sits comfortably within this contemporary context by proudly occupying its entire site.
 Its low profile curves with the subtle changes in topography.
 On its prominent location at the entrance to Harris Stowe State University’s campus, the building is a new layer coating and responding to the ground it sits on.